Things I Carry Around Every Day

 In my left pocket, I carry my iPhone 11, 64 GB in black.
 It’s super fast and the best phone I ever had.
-I also didn’t pay one cent for it thanks to my employer.
+I didn’t pay one cent for it, thanks to my employer.
 I use a transparent Torras Crystal Clear iPhone Case to protect it.

-When I’m at home I usually put my iPhone into a drawer, to not be constantly distracted by it.
+When I’m at home, I put my iPhone into a drawer, as to not be constantly distracted by it.